-Top 5 Natural Building Materials for Eco Homes
+The Best Natural Building Materials for Eco Homes in the UK: Timber, Cork, Wool and More

 Timber-framed curved wall of an eco-home under construction in a workshop, with layers of reflective Actis multi-foil insulation being installed to improve energy efficiency and reduce harmful off-gassing.

-A section of our eco-home project under construction, featuring Actis multi-foil insulation—a natural, low-impact material that minimises chemical emissions (off-gassing) and supports healthier indoor air quality.
+A section of one of our eco-home projects under construction, featuring Actis multi-foil insulation—a natural, low-impact material that minimises chemical emissions (off-gassing) and supports healthier indoor air quality.

 Introduction — Why Natural Materials Matter

-There’s a growing appetite for natural materials in eco-homes.
+There’s a growing apetite in natural materials in eco-homes.
 People who choose to live closer to nature, whether on rural plots, farms, or the coast, tend to want materials that sit quietly in their surroundings and age well.
-Good materials don’t need to shout; they do their work quietly in the background, shaping the character and comfort of a home for decades.
+Quality materials don’t need to shout; they do their work quietly in the background, shaping the character and comfort of a home for decades.

 Building sustainably doesn’t have to be complicated or expensive.
-In fact, the best results often come from simple, well-understood materials used with care.
+In fact, the best results often come from simple, well-understood materials used with care and detailed correctly.
 The Pretty Good House philosophy captures this well: aim for what’s practical, durable and appropriate for the setting, rather than chasing perfection or the latest “green” trend.
 When you take that approach, sustainable building becomes far more accessible, and the finished home is all the better for it.

 One of the key reasons eco-home developers turn to natural materials is the improvement in indoor air quality.
 Synthetic materials, typically found in new build homes, particularly some insulations, glues and composite products, can release chemicals over time (off-gassing).
-It’s not something many people think about, but it has a real impact on comfort and long-term health.
+It’s rarely discussed, but it has a real impact on comfort and long-term health.
 Natural materials won’t eliminate every issue, but they reduce the load significantly and help create a calmer, healthier interior environment.

-Below are five natural or low-impact materials we regularly recommend for eco homes.
+In this article, we explore five natural or low-impact materials we regularly recommend for eco homes, home extensions and Holiday cabins.
 Each brings something different in terms of performance, character and long-term value.

 Speak to Peter the Architect